-Though each program is different, most Associate’s Degree programs will provide all of the knowledge required to perform the job of Medical Administrative Assistant as well as general education classes that may be applied to baccalaureate programs in the future.
+Though each program is different, most associate degree programs will provide all of the knowledge required to perform the job of a medical administrative assistant as well as general education classes that may be applied to baccalaureate programs in the future.
 These are also available in either in-person or online programs.

 How Long Does it Take to Complete?

-Medical Administrative Assistant Associate's degree programs usually take two years to complete.
+Medical administrative assistant associate degree programs usually take two years to complete.

 Medical Administrative Assistant Test

-Whether you choose a certificate program or an Associate’s Degree program, completion of the program will prepare you to take the National Healthcare Association’s Certified Medical Administrative Assistant (CMAA) test.
+Whether you choose a certificate program or an associate degree program, completion of an accredited program will prepare you to take the National Healthcare Association’s Certified Medical Administrative Assistant (CMAA) test.

 Passing this test provides employers with the confidence that you have the credentials needed to keep their offices functioning well.

-Part Six What is the Career Outlook for Medical Administrative Assistants?
+Part Seven What is the Career Outlook for Medical Administrative Assistants?

 If you are looking for a career that promises staying power and consistent demand, you can’t get much better than choosing to be a Medical Administrative Assistant.

-According to the Bureau of Labor Statistics, there is an expectation that 80,000 new positions will open up between now and the year 2026, representing a growth of 7 percent.
+The Bureau of Labor Statistics predicts that 46,600 new positions will open up between now and the year 2032, representing a growth of 7 percent.
 As of right now, it is the only administrative assistant field that won't shrink during that period.

-And those who begin working as Medical Administrative Assistants often find themselves so interested in patient care and practice management that they move on to pursue careers in related fields including nursing and Healthcare Administration.
+Those who begin working as medical administrative assistants often find themselves so interested in patient care and practice management that they move on to pursue careers in related fields, including nursing and Healthcare Administration.

-Part Seven What are the Continuing Education Requirements for Medical Administrative Assistants?
+Part Eight What are the Continuing Education Requirements for Medical Administrative Assistants?

 Though recertification and continuing education are not required, those who earn this credential may consider expanding their capabilities and earning potential by pursuing additional education in the area of Billing and Coding or Electronic Health Records.

-Part Eight Where Can I Learn More About Becoming a Medical Administrative Assistant?
+Part Nine Where Can I Learn More About Becoming a Medical Administrative Assistant?